Tomer Hanuka

 Tomer Hanuka (תומר חנוכה; born 1974) is an Israeli illustrator and cartoonist.

 Biography

 At age twenty-two, Hanuka moved to New York City.
 Following his graduation from the School of Visual Arts in 2000, he quickly became a regular contributor to many national magazines.
 His clients include Time Magazine, The New Yorker, Spin, The New York Times, Rolling Stone, MTV, and Saatchi & Saatchi.
 He is the winner of multiple medals from the Society of Illustrators and the Society of Publication Designers as well as American Illustration and Print magazine.

+Together with his twin brother Asaf, Tomer co-created Bipolar, a 5-issue comic book series published by Alternative Comics in 2002–2003.

 Published books

 The Divine, 2015

 The Divine is a graphic novel written by Boaz Lavie and illustrated by Tomer and his brother Asaf.
 Mark, an explosives expert who, despite his better judgment, signs onto a freelance job with his old army friend, Jason.
 In Quanlom, a fictional Southeast Asian country, the pair are assisting the military when Mark is lured in by a group of child-soldiers, led by nine-year-old twins nicknamed "The Divine," who are intent on forcing a showdown between ancient magic and modern technology.
 The Divine is very loosely inspired by the real story of twins Johnny and Luther Htoo, who jointly led the God's Army guerrilla group—a splinter group of Karen National Union—in Myanmar (Burma) during the late 1990s, and who according to legends had magical powers.

 The Divine was released in French by Dargaud in January 2015 under the title Le Divin.
 It was published in the U.S. by First Second Books, featuring a blurb by author Yann Martel.
 It was released in July 2015 and has hit the New York Times Best Sellers list.

 Coinciding with the book's release, the gallery exhibit The Art of The Divine opened at White Walls Gallery in San Francisco, showing sketches, rough page layouts, script pages, and prints of art from the book by Tomer Hanuka and Asaf Hanuka.
 The exhibit was curated by Chris Jalufka.

 The Divine is to be published also in Italian, Spanish and German.